 John set up Syzygy in 2009 aiming to help bridge the two worlds of renewable energy and commercial real estate.
 Providing practical advice and to deliver well thought out and relevant renewable energy solutuions to property owners and occupiers.

-John is married to Anna and they have two children.
+John is married to Anna and they have two children, Tommy and Kitty.

 "Not being a contractor nor being wedded to any technologies really does allow us to deliver the optimum renewable generation solution for our clients"